-We are committed to providing the best possible support for disabled students.
-We offer support to students with physical and sensory impairments, specific learning difficulties, autistic spectrum disorders, mental health conditions, and long-term health conditions.
+We are committed to providing all students with the support and tools they need to succeed.
+We offer tailored support to students with physical and sensory impairments, specific learning difficulties, autism spectrum disorders, mental health conditions, and long-term health conditions.
 Anything you tell us regarding your disability or health condition will be dealt with in strict confidence.

 - Mobility difficulties